thisisdvnsh-thkr/Aequitas-Resume-Parser-by-Devansh_Thakur/README.md

-# Resume Parsing WebApp

-## Introduction
-This project creates a web application designed to evaluate the compatibility of a resume with a job descripti# Aequitas - AI-Powered Resume Screening & Fairness Auditor
+# Aequitas - AI-Powered Resume Screening & Fairness Auditor

 ## Introduction
 Aequitas is an AI-driven web application designed to evaluate the alignment between a candidate's resume and a specific job description.
 Developed as a minor project for the 7th-semester B.Tech curriculum in Artificial Intelligence & Machine Learning, the system utilizes Natural Language Processing (NLP) and vector space modeling to provide a quantifiable compatibility score and detailed skill-gap analysis.